sinhapriyanshu200/materials-predictor/README.md

 **Developed at:**

 School of Materials Science and Technology
 Indian Institute of Technology (IIT BHU), Varanasi
+Uttar Pradesh, India-221005